-I am an Assistant Professor of the Department of Biomedical Informatics with a secondary appointment at the School of Computing and Information at the University of Pittsburgh.
+I am an Assistant Professor at the Department of Electrical and Computer Engineering at Boston University as of January 2023.
+From 2016 to the end of 2022, I was an Assistant Professor at the Department of Biomedical Informatics with a secondary appointment at the School of Computing and Information at the University of Pittsburgh.
 My research is at the intersection of medical vision (medical image analysis), machine learning, and bioinformatics.
-I develop algorithms to analyze and understand medical images, genetic data, and other electrical health records such as clinical reports.
-The main themes of research in my lab are about the main challenges of AI in healthcare: (1) Explainability, (2) Data Efficiency, (3) Multimodal Data Fusion and Causality.
-My lab works on Alzheimer’s Disease, Chronic Obstructive Pulmonary Disease (COPD), and Non-Alcoholic Fatty Liver Disease (NAFLD) projects.
+I develop algorithms to analyze and understand medical images, genetic data, and other electrical health records, such as clinical reports.
+The main themes of research in my lab are about the main challenges of AI in healthcare: (1) Explainability, (2) Data Efficiency, (3) Multimodal Data Fusion, and Causality.
+My lab works on Alzheimer’s, Chronic Obstructive Pulmonary Disease (COPD), and Non-Alcoholic Fatty Liver Disease (NAFLD) projects.
 Our research is supported by funding from NIH, NSF, and industry awards.
 I am co-founder of MLxMed, a multi-campus online similar series focusing on ML methods specifically for healthcare applications.
-I am co-founder of READE.ai, a start-up about Realtime Evaluation of ADverse Events during surgery.
+I am co-founder of READE.ai, a start-up about the Realtime Evaluation of Adverse Events during surgery.

-Previously, I was a post-doc at Computer Science and Artificial Intelligence Lab (CSAIL) at MIT working with Prof. Polina Golland.
-I also worked with William (Sandy) M. Wells in the Harvard Medical School.
-In May 2012, I received my Ph.D. from the Electrical and System Engineering (ESE) Department of the University of Pennsylvania working with Prof. Ben Taskar. and Prof. Christos Davatzikos.
+Previously, I was a post-doc at Computer Science and Artificial Intelligence Lab (CSAIL) at MIT, working with Prof. Polina Golland.
+I also worked with William (Sandy) M. Wells at the Harvard Medical School.
+In May 2012, I received my Ph.D. from the Electrical and System Engineering (ESE) Department of the University of Pennsylvania, working with Prof. Ben Taskar. and Prof. Christos Davatzikos.